saaspegasus/pegasus-docs/src/content/docs/css/material.md

 ---
 title: The Material Theme (deprecated)
-description: The Material Theme (deprecated)
+description: Legacy Material Design theme based on Creative Tim's Material Kit and Dashboard, now deprecated with maintenance-only support until 2025.
 ---

 **This theme has been deprecated.**